 Before taking up my current position I worked as Research Fellow at the University College of London and at the University of Cambridge.
 I hold a Phd in Statistics from the Athens University of Economics and Business (Greece) where I completed my dissertation on `Bayesian modelling of high-dimensional financial data using latent Gaussian models’.
 My research interests include statistical inference for high-dimensional stochastic models, computational statistics, machine learning and modelling of biological, economic and financial data.

 - Alexopoulos, A., Dellaportas, P., and Forster, J.J.
-(2018).
+(2019).
 Bayesian forecasting of mortality rates by using latent Gaussian models.
-Journal of the Royal Statistical Society: Series A (Statistics in Society).
-DOI: 10.1111/rssa.12422
+Journal of the Royal Statistical Society: Series A (Statistics in Society), 182(2), 689-711 DOI: https://rss.onlinelibrary.wiley.com/doi/full/10.1111/rssa.12422

-- Alexopoulos, A., Dellaportas, P., and Papaspiliopoulos, O. Bayesian prediction of jumps in large panels of time series.''
-(In preparation)
+- Alexopoulos, A., Dellaportas, P., and Papaspiliopoulos, O. Bayesian prediction of jumps in large panels of financial time series.
+Bayesian Analysis (to appear)